google/vulkan_test_applications/README.md

 This will ensure that you have all of the dependencies checked out.

+## Tool dependencies

+* `glslc` is used to compile GLSL shaders to SPIR-V. If it is not on your path, specify its location with the `-DCMAKE_GLSL_COMPILER` option to `cmake`.
+* `clspv` is used to compile OpenCL kernels to SPIR-V.  If it's not on your path, specify its location with the `-DCMAKE_CL_COMPILER` option to `cmake`.
+* `spirv-as` from SPIRV-Tools is used to compile SPIR-V assembly files.
+If it's not on your path, specify its location ith the `-DCMAKE_SPIRV_ASSEMBLER` option to `cmake`.

 To build for Linux.
 ```
 cmake -GNinja /path/to/source